MTA International: Online Media Services

 MTA has introduced a number of apps for the benefit of their viewers across a variety of platforms on all devices such as TV, Phone, Tablets, Desktops etc. The network also makes use of social media to live stream their channels on websites such as Facebook and Twitter as well as YouTube to broadcast all four channels, live.

 In addition, as MTA International operates globally and in many different countries, many countries (where Ahmadiyya may have a significant or even minor presence) have their own official MTA YouTube channel for their specific region or language, which allows them to stream regional events that may not be broadcast on MTA but may be streamed on YouTube such as Jalsa Salana Canada was streamed on the YouTube channel MTA Canada, as well as this, it allows specific countries to stream live translations for key programmes such as the Friday Sermon.

 There are also applications for mobile and personal devices on a variety of platform such as Roku TV, Apple TV, Android and iOS.
 On 2 August (at Jalsa Salana UK 2019), a range of MTA applications were launched for Smart TV brands such as Samsung, Android TV, Amazon Fire TV, Panasonic, LG, Sony and Philips.

 National Studios

-In most countries throughout the world in which there is a presence of the Ahmadiyya Community there is often a national MTA Studio.
-For example, MTA International USA Studios, MTA International Canada Studios, MTA International German Studios, MTA International Nigeria Studios, MTA International Ghana Studios, MTA International UK Studios etc. The primary and main MTA Studios is based in London, MTA International Studios.
+In most countries throughout the world in which there is a presence of the Ahmadiyya Muslim Community there is often a national MTA Studio.
+To date, over 20 studios have been established in various countries which produce content in local languages, such as the studios in Australia, Canada, Germany, Kababir, Mauritius and Indonesia, among others.
+Among these, 11 studios in Africa have been established as part of the MTA International Africa, in countries like Gambia, Ghana, Nigeria.

-The headquarters and UK studios of MTA International were located at Fazl Mosque, London when it was launched and are now located inside two larger studios built within the site of the Baitul Futuh Mosque Complex in South London, United Kingdom.
+United Kingdom

+The first headquarter and studio was established in The London Mosque when it was launched, which then relocated to the Baitul Futuh Mosque complex with two large studios and currently stands as the primary headquarters of the MTA International Network, in South London.
+Following the relocation of the Ahmadiyya headquarters to Islamabad, Tilford, a studio was also established there in September 2021 and consequently became the third studio in the UK.

+United States

+The history of MTA International Studios USA goes back to October 1994 with the establishment of a base station located at the Baitur Rehman Mosque in Silver Spring, Maryland which broadcast programmes to various countries in the Americas.
+The earth station in USA is known as "MTA Teleport", which was renamed to "Masroor Teleport", following the inauguration of the renovation of the MTA USA Studios in October 2018.